liazylee/lip_reading/Lip Reading.md

 5. come across two main problems:

-    1.1 equipment: My own computer is not compatible for training another dataset which means I can't conduct my own experiments by using different Model architecture design.
+    1.1 equipment: My own computer is not compatible for training another dataset which means I can't conduct my own experiments by using different Model architecture design.(sloved by buying a new computer.)

     1.2 lrw2 dataset is too large to train.
 It may take several days or longer time to train a model.